kanumurisuhitha/connecting_dots/adobe_pdf_outline/README.md

 # Connecting the Dots - PDF Insight Engine 🧠📄

-Welcome to our solution for Adobe's **Connecting the Dots Challenge**.
+Solution for Adobe's **Connecting the Dots Challenge**.
 This project reimagines the PDF as an intelligent, interactive experience—helping machines and users understand documents better by extracting structure and meaning.

 ---